ava-labs/hypersdk/docs/tutorials/morpheusvm/4_interlude.md

 ## Adding End-to-End Tests

-The scripts above, while extremely useful, work only if we define end-to-end (e2e) tests for our VM.
-Since we don't focus on e2e tests in this tutorial, we can just copy-and-paste a predefined implementation in.
-To do this, first run the following:
+A caveat of the scripts above is that we need to define end-to-end (e2e) tests for our VM.
+To start, run the following:

 ```bash
 mkdir tests/e2e
 touch tests/e2e/e2e_test.go
 ```

-Then, in e2e_test.go, write the following:
+Then, in `e2e_test.go`, write the following:

 ```go
 // Copyright (C) 2024, Ava Labs, Inc. All rights reserved.